willfindlay/4109-midterm-practice/practice.md

     - this is not possible to find out by hand
     - the only way would be frequency analysis + brute force but this is still extremely infeasible, and certainly can't be done by hand

+# Will Practice

+ 1. Tell me as much as you can about each of the following:

+    a) AES
+    b) DES
+    c) 2DES
+    d) 3DES

+ 2. Tell me as much as you can about each of the following:

+    a) ECB
+    b) CBC
+    c) CTR

+ 3. Tell me as much as you can about each of the following:

+    a) Normal padding
+    b) Ciphertext stealing

+ 4. Draw a picture of CBC encryption, a picture of CBC-MAC, and a picture of both 2-key and 3-key EMAC.

+ 5. Draw a picture of a Merkle-Damgard-style hash function.
+Explain why it sucks and we should never use it.

+ 6. What is the main problem with CBC-MAC?
+How does EMAC address this issue?

+ 7. Why do both secret suffix and secret prefix MAC codes suck when hashed using Merkel-Damgard constructions?
+    Is a secret sandwich any better?
+Why or why not?

+ 8. Discuss three different types of cryptographic security models.
+Be sure to vary the properties of each.
+    (Hint: Recall that a cryptographic security model has three properties.)

+ 9. What does non-malleability mean?
+What does indistinguishably mean?
+What do they have in common?

+10. What are the next-bit test and forward security?
+How are they similar?
+Different?

+11. What kind of attack is easy to do on a CBC-MAC?
+How does it work?
+Discuss two ways we can prevent it.

+12. What was the problem with the poker shuffling algorithm we looked at in class?
+Why are security reviews important?

+13. Your friend tells you that it is important to keep your cryptographic algorithms proprietary because, if people know how they work, they will be easier to crack.
+Is this a reasonable statement?
+Why or why not?

+14. What are MACs used for?
+Name two important goals they accomplish.
+What properties of MACs allow this to be the case?

+15. What is the difference between keyed and unkeyed hashing?
+Which is more secure?
+What purposes are they each used for?

+16. Describe the three important properties of cryptographic hashing.
+Why are they important?

+17. Suppose a hash function with collision resistance H(x) = f(g(x)||g(x)) where f and g are also hash functions.
+    Does this imply that f is also collision resistant? g?
+Both?
+Explain your answer.

+18. What is the Rho method for finding collisions?
+Why is it better than the hash table method?
+    What problem does it seek to solve?

+19. Name a few hash functions that use Merkel-Damgard.
+Why did we stop using these?

+20. How is a stream cipher different from a shift or block cipher?
+How is it similar?
+    Describe a stream cipher we have seen in class.

+21. AES is the standard for block ciphers today.
+Why is it better than DES, 2DES, and 3DES?

+22. Why is the one-time pad not really used despite its "perfect security"?
+Give a few reasons.

+23. What is the Blum-Blum-Shub PRNG algorithm?
+What is good about it?
+What is bad about it?

+24. A mode of operation is only as good as its underlying block cipher.
+When is that statement true?
+When is it false?

+25. A stream cipher is only as secure as its PRBG.
+Is this a true statement?
+Why or why not?

+26. What is the difference between synchronous and asynchronous stream ciphers?
+Explain it in the context of Alice and Bob.

+27. Why do symmetric key MAC codes not provide non-repudiation despite providing authentication?

+28. On the assignment, we showed that LCG PRNGs are not secure.
+What property or properties do they not satisfy?
+    How were we able to show this?

+29. What is the first rule of crypto?

+30. Why does the Caesar cipher suck?
+Can you think of a case where it especially sucks?

+31. How do the concepts of frequency analysis and digraph analysis relate to brute force attacks?

+32. What is unicity distance?
+How does it relate to the concept of spurious keys?